CLARIAH/tool-discovery/README.md

 ## Service

-The tool discovery service, consisting of a harvester that runs on regular intervals (each night) and a tool store, is deployed at https://tools.clariah.nl (production) and https://tools.dev.clariah.nl (development).
+The tool discovery service, consisting of a harvester that runs on regular intervals (each night) and a tool store, is deployed at https://tools.clariah.nl (production, *may not be available yet at this time!*) and https://tools.dev.clariah.nl (development).

 All harvested data is also available as individual files via https://tools.dev.clariah.nl/files/